-It’s shot on a sound stage with a visible audience watching, which creates a barrier that makes it hard for the viewer to feel the anguish the characters go through.
+Being shot in a theatre – with a visible audience watching – creates a barrier that makes it hard for the viewer to feel the anguish the characters go through.
 The exaggerated, theatrical acting style also doesn’t help.

 Edward James Olmos